-You may not be able to visit Melbourne or many other cities in the world at the moment but you can take a staycation in your own city and open your eyes to the wonders around you – just as a tourist would.
+Fortunately, you don’t live in Melbourne.
+And unfortunately, due to the pandemic, you may not be able to visit Melbourne, or many other cities in the world, at the moment.
+However you can take a staycation in your own city and open your eyes to some wonderful paces near you – just like a tourist would.

-In Toronto, as well as the many hotels in the city, you can find some unique accommodation that will certainly give you the feel of being a visitor.
+In Toronto, you have a choice of many excellent hotels in the city, or nearby areas.
+You can also find some unique accommodation that will certainly give you the feel of being a visitor.
 Recently I had the pleasure of gazing up at the CN Tower from the outdoor pool when my daughter and granddaughters stayed at the Radisson Admiral Hotel -Harbourfront.
-We also had a great view of the harbour which made us feel far away.
+At the same time, we also had a great view of the harbor which made us feel like we were some place far away.

 Another unique location for a staycation is this renovated cottage on Toronto Island.
-Usually only permanent residents have the pleasure of an overnight on the islands, which even during the day is an escape from the city.
+Usually only permanent residents have the pleasure of an overnight on the islands.
+Even a day trip to the islands is an escape from the city.

 Learn a little about the history of Toronto by staying in one of the older still-working hotels like The Drake or The Gladstone.
 There are also many great places to explore in that neighborhood if you or your family haven’t been on Queen West for awhile.

-Or take the money that you would have spent on airfare and splurge on a hotel room at the 5-star Shangri-La and treat yourself to one of their 68 different teas before you try their luxury amenities fit for royalty, or head out to the Entertainment District.
+Or take the money that you would have spent on airfare and splurge on a hotel room at the 5-star Shangri-La.
+Treat yourself to one of their 68 different teas before you try their luxury amenities fit for royalty, or head out to the nearby Entertainment District.

 Do you live in the ‘burbs?
 Try living somewhere different like a waterfront condo or a stunning skyloft on airbnb.ca .
 Check out their category “unique stays” and you might even find a boat to live on for a few days.
 It will open your eyes to a whole different lifestyle within the city you love.

-A new location for a few days can be enough give us the fresh perspective on the world that we need during this pandemic.
+A new location for a few days might just be enough to give you the fresh perspective on the world that you need during this pandemic.
 One option is to trade homes or cottages with a friend or a friend-of-a-friend.
-Or you could check out a house-swapping website to find someone in a location you might like to try.
-Or you could house-sit for someone you know that needs a break.
-And they could return the favour for you sometime.
+Or you could check out a house-swapping website to find someone in a different location you might like to try.
+Or you could house-sit for someone whocan get away to their cottage for a break.

-No matter where you live, if you type the request “unique accommodation in X” into your search engine, you are likely to come up with surprises that you never expected.
+No matter where you live, if you type the request “unique accommodation in [YOUR city]” into a search engine, you are likely to come up with surprises that you never expected.

-Again if you type the words “tourist attraction in X” into Google or Bing, there will be no shortage of articles advising on places to see like these in Toronto:
+If you type the words “tourist attraction in [YOUR city]” into Google or Bing, there will be no shortage of articles advising on places to see – like these in Toronto:

 - 18 Top-Rated Tourist Attractions in Toronto